-When coming to the podium, speakers are requested to give their name and limit their remarks to three minutes.
+When coming to the podium, the speakers are requested to give their name and limit their remarks to three minutes.

-Persons wishing to make complaints against Desert/Mountain Charter SELPA Steering Committee personnel must have filed an appropriate complaint form prior to the meeting.
+Persons wishing to make complaints against Desert/Mountain SELPA Steering and Finance Committee personnel must have filed an appropriate complaint form prior to the meeting.

-When the Desert/Mountain Charter SELPA Steering Committee goes into Closed Session, there will be no further opportunity for citizens to address the Council on items under consideration.
+When the Desert/Mountain SELPA Steering and Finance Committee goes into Closed Session, there will be no further opportunity for citizens to address the Council on items under consideration.